 Good News The majority of root canal procedures can be now performed in a painless single visit.
-With the application of modern techniques in dentistry, root canal is now easy and fast.
-However, some cases with severe infection or difficult anatomy still need more time and extra visits, in order to obtain the best quality treatment.
+With the application of modern techniques in dentistry, the root canal is now easy and fast.
+However, some cases with severe infection or difficult anatomy still need more time and extra visits, to obtain the best quality treatment.

 HAS YOUR DENTIST TOLD YOU THAT YOU NEED ROOT CANAL TREATMENT?

 If so, you’re not alone.
-Millions of teeth are treated and saved each year with root canal, or endodontic, treatment.
+Millions of teeth are treated and saved each year with a root canal, or endodontic, treatment.

 To understand a root canal procedure, it helps to know about the anatomy of the tooth.
 Inside the tooth, under the white enamel and a hard layer called the dentin, is a soft tissue called the pulp.
 The pulp contains blood vessels, nerves and connective tissue, and helps to grow the root of your tooth during development.
 In a fully developed tooth, the tooth can survive without the pulp because the tooth continues to be nourished by the tissues surrounding it.